j-baker/stashbot/README.md

     git clone https://github.com/RisingOak/jenkins-client.git $REPO_PATH
     # make modifications, build jar using maven
     atlas-mvn install:install-file -Dfile=$REPO_PATH/target/jenkins-client-0.1.5-SNAPSHOT.jar -DgroupId=com.offbytwo.jenkins -DartifactId=jenkins-client -Dversion=0.1.5-SNAPSHOT -Dpackaging=jar -DpomFile=$REPO_PATH/pom.xml

+## Releasing

+The Maven JGitFlow Plugin requires maven 2.2.1+ (and as of this writing, atlas-mvn is 2.1.1).

+You can point atlassian's plugin SDK to a different maven for the purpose of releasing by doing this:

+    ATLAS_MVN=/usr/share/maven2/bin/mvn

+The above location is where maven 2.2.1 is located on debian/ubuntu if you have it installed.
+Obviously, you could manually download it and locate it wherever you like.

 # TODO